riyag25/Gender-Prediction-Using-YOLOV5/README.md

 # Gender-Prediction-Using-YOLOV5
-Gender prediction using custom dataset using yolov5
+Gender prediction using custom dataset using yolov5.

+Annotation is done using labelImg.

+Python scripts for file handling also available.